As these are two of the most popular WordPress page builder plugins, I don’t think you’re necessarily going to go wrong either way.

 To gauge the relative performance between Divi vs Elementor, I created two basic sample pages that use equivalent modules and then ran them through performance test tools to see how things went.

-Both sites are using Airi as the base theme and here are the modules that I used:
+Both sites are using our lightweight Sydney theme as the base theme and here are the modules that I used:

 - Circle counter

-The designs are super barebones, but it should give you a good idea of the relative performance of each plugin.
+The designs are super barebones, but it should give you a rough idea of the relative performance of each plugin.

-Just to make it clear, I’m using the plugin version of Divi (Divi Builder) with the Airi theme to make this an even comparison.
+Just to make it clear, I’m using the plugin version of Divi (Divi Builder) with the Sydney theme to make this an even comparison.
 That is, I’m not using the Divi theme.